""

 Classes

-It is mandatory for all students of the Practical Diploma (online students included) to take partial and final exams at the University of Iceland or, alternatively, at UnAk, UW, other universities or official institutions which can supervise university exams.
+It is mandatory for all students of the Practical Diploma, including online students, to take midterm and final exams onsite at the University of Iceland, at UnA, UW, or other universities or official institutions that can supervise university exams.

 Beginning of classes